Non-exhaust emissions

 Non-exhaust emissions come from wearing down motor vehicle brake pads, tires, roads themselves, and unsettling of particles on the road.
 This particulate matter is made up of micrometre-sized particles and causes negative health effects, including respiratory disease and cancer.
 Very fine particulate matter has been linked to cardiovascular disease.
 Multiple epidemiological studies have demonstrated that particulate matter exposure is associated with acute respiratory infections, lung cancer, and chronic respiratory and cardiovascular disease.
 Researchers have also found correlations between exposure to fine particulate matter and fatality rates in previous coronavirus epidemics.

 Studies have shown that non-exhaust emissions of particles from vehicles can be greater than particles due to exhaust.

 The European Commission expects that "by 2050 non-exhaust emissions will constitute up to 90% of all particles emitted by road transport".

 Types of emissions

 Brakes

 Brake wear gets released into the air as particulate matter.
-When applying pressure to the braking system forces the two together, Standard frictional brakes on a vehicle function under the friction between a brake pad and a rotating disc or drum.
+Standard frictional brakes on a vehicle function by virtue of the friction between a brake pad and a rotating disc or drum when the two are forced together by application of pressure to the braking system.
 The frictional process causes abrasion of the brake pad and the surface of the disc or drum, leading to the release of particles, a substantial fraction of which become airborne.